SEO Advice from Google to Help Drive Results

 - Will this content get a spot in a magazine, book or journal publication?

-- Is the content trustworthy or have information that emphasizes on the authority?
+- Is the content trustworthy?
+Does it have information that emphasizes the authority?

 - If the content has citation or source links, will these links be trustworthy enough when a reader clicks on them?

 - Can a reader identify who wrote the content?
 Is the author knowledgeable or an enthusiast that loves writing?

 - Is the content free from verifiable errors?
 In order, words avoid fake news and stats.

 - Will you bet your life or money on the content you have written?

 - Is the content free from grammar errors and easy to read?

 - Is the content well-written or appear hurried and careless?